StrangeBelk/Volonteering/README.md

-Here I would like to share my volonteer projects
+Here I would like to share my volunteer projects, where I took part.